Things to keep in mind

 #UOS25

-Eye candy and inspiration as far as the eye can see
+Tools, techniques, materials, and mind-blowing skills.
+Eye candy & inspiration as far as the eye can see.

 Maybe the artist will be working on a new project, maybe they will show you through their archive, maybe they will tell you a few of their secrets, maybe you will fall in love with a piece and take it home, maybe the artist will tell you their favorite gallery or restaurant in town to try, or a friend of theirs will be hanging out for the day.
 You’ll never know what you will find.